Brewers vs. Cardinals Player Props Betting Odds

 Santana Stats

-- Santana brings a four-game streak with at least one hit into this matchup.
+- Santana heads into this matchup looking to extend his four-game hit streak.
 In his last five games he is batting .381 with two doubles, a home run, a walk and six RBI.

 Santana Recent Games